Marco-tron/MarvelSite_StoneCase/README.md

 # MarvelSite_StoneCase

 > site made in 7 days which lets you search and favorite Marvel&#39;s comics and characters
+> create a .env file with PRIVATE_KEY and PUBLIC_KEY to access the marvel API with your ublic and private keys

 ## Build Setup